eemeli/esfs-statutes/esfs-statutes.md

     (c) to propose the cognition of European SF in the rest of the world.

 3. Its registered office
-    (a) shall be for the time being at Editrice Nord, Via Rubens 25, 20148 Milano, Italy and
+    (a) shall be for the time being at ESFS 64 Richborne Terrace London SW8 1AX England (esfs@esfs.info) and
     (b) may be transferred elsewhere by a decision of the European Committee.

 4.  (a) To join the society it shall suffice to subscribe to this Constitution and to inform the National Delegate who will notify the ESFS Secretary, or to notify the ESFS Secretary directly.